benAzouzYassin/auto-emails-sender/README.md

 # auto-emails-sender
-a python programme that depends on excel file (data.xlsx) for sending emails in predefined dates.
+a python programme that depends on excel file (data.xlsx) for sending emails to multiple receivers in predefined date.